 One of the most common questions asked during a divorce is: should I leave the marital residence?
 For every case, it will depend on the situation.

-Even if you leave the marital residence and do not financially contribute towards the mortgage or related expenses, you will still be entitled to your share of the marital equity.
+Even if you leave the marital residence and do not financially contribute toward the mortgage or related expenses, you will still be entitled to your share of the marital equity.
 In addition, if you leave the marital residence, you will be entitled to your portion of the household goods and belongings remaining in the home.
 The court will order that neither party remove nor dispose of property during a divorce.
 On a practical note, most parties do not have a full inventory of their household goods and belongings in the marital residence.
 Therefore, if a spouse destroys or removes an item, it is hard to prove in court.
 The court will permit you to re-enter during the divorce to get your property, however, your spouse may remove them or dispose of them prior to reentry.
 It will be your job to prove you left the items behind and that you were entitled to them.
-It is advised that at the time you leave the marital residence, that you take your desired belongings and household goods.
+It is advised that at the time you leave the marital residence, you take your desired belongings and household goods.

 Temporary Financial Support

 During a divorce proceeding, the court can order one party to pay the other temporary support.
 If the parties are still living together, the court will not order temporary child support or spousal support.
 The court can issue an order allocating the marital bills between the parties, but support is not typically paid from one party to the other if the parties remain in the same residence.
 As a result, it may be beneficial for the parties to live together.
 Once the parties live apart, the court will order temporary support between the parties.
-It may take 1-3 months for an order to be issued.
+It may take one to three months for an order to be issued.
 It is important for the parties to plan accordingly as they wait for the temporary support order.

 Before Deciding, Consider All Factors